Areyzxc/CG-Game-Development/README.md

 ## Acknowledgments

-Special thanks to our professors and panelists from Capstone and Pateros Technological College for guidance.
+Special thanks to our professor and panelists in Capstone from Pateros Technological College for guidance.
 Inspired by gamification studies and open-source educational tools.

 For questions or collaborations, contact us via GitHub Issues and Discussions (Make sure to have a GitHub account registered) or email us at [jamesariess76@gmail.com].